Shida18719/heritage-housing-issue/README.md

 - My family, for their understanding, for being such an important part of my life, and for making every day a little bit brighter.
 - Course provider - Code Institute.
+- My mentor, Precious Ijege, for his support.
 - The slack community, for always being there.
-- A huge thank you to Niel McEwan who has helped me with some of the errors encountered in jupyter in the SalesPrice Correlation notebook.
+- A huge thank you to Niel McEwan who has helped me with some of the errors encountered in jupyter Notebook in the SalesPrice Correlation Notebook.
-- My mentor

 [Back to the Top](#contents)